Data Management Beyond Clinical Trials

-Our experience to date collecting data from EHRs/patient reported systems indicates you will need to develop a robust version controlled data dictionary, which clearly defines each data item you wish to collect, supporting definitions, response options, the timing of when data was collected and the reporting source.
-We have also noted that using coding standards such as ICD10 for missing data may improve the quality of the data.
-You will need to have a clear understanding of how the data is collected in the source systems you are accessing/ accepting data from.
-Nuances in the clinical practices introduce variability, so you must allow for this in your data transfer specification/ mapping tool.
-This means spending time speaking to the data managers at each provider to ensure that the data extracted meets the definition of the data dictionary.
+Our experience to date collecting data from EHRs/patient reported systems indicates you will need to develop a robust version-controlled data dictionary, which clearly defines each data item you wish to collect, supporting definitions, response options, the timing of when data was collected and the reporting source.
+We have also noted that using coding standards such as ICD10 for missing data may improve data quality.
+You will need to have a clear understanding of how data is collected in the source systems from which data is being accessed or accepted from.
+Nuances in clinical practices introduce variability, so you must allow for this in your data transfer specification/ mapping tool.
+This means spending time speaking to the data managers at each provider to ensure that the data extracted meets the data dictionary definition.
 A gap analysis and pilot testing helps to identify the degree of missing data and indicates where there are issues with validity.
 Structural checks should be run over data received from each provider to ensure that the data extracted meets the data specification.
-This will not however tell you that they mapped the data item correctly and even with the best instructions, people will have their own interpretations.
+This does not however tell you that they mapped the data item correctly and even with the best instructions, people will have their own interpretations.
 Therefore a process or data audits will need to be implemented.

 Classic data cleaning will no longer be applicable as the data you receive is source data.
-Unless the data provider is able to correct data within the EHR system after receiving feedback about the data issues, the expectation is that missing or odd values will be carried through the process.
-It will then be a clinical and statistical decision as to whether records are included in the analysis or not.
+Unless the data provider is able to correct data within the EHR system after receiving feedback about the issues, the expectation is that missing or odd values will be carried through the process.
+It will then be a clinical and statistical decision as to whether or not records are included in the analysis.

-Notably the integrity of some data points can only be checked with visual review, for example, Patient Reported Outcome instruments need to have been migrated faithfully using the ePRO consortiums best practice guidelines.
-This implies the need to access the patient facing materials and to assess that the instrument has not been changed.
+Notably the integrity of some data points can only be checked with visual review; for example, patient-reported outcome instruments need to have been migrated faithfully using the ePRO consortiums best practice guidelines.
+This implies the need to access patient-facing materials and verify that the instrument has not been changed.

 Another challenge is the variability of languages.
 Case Report Form data is generally captured in English language.
 The EHR systems usually capture data in local language and therefore this needs to be taken into consideration.